 I’ve worked as a naturalist, lecturer and Zodiac driver on 'expedition' cruise ships, briefly in 1995 and regularly since 2004, amounting to 228 cruises up to early 2020, and a period of nearly 2500 days.
 I have worked on at least 13 different ships working for Gadventures, Noble Caledonia, Adventure Canada, APT, and, in the past, Elegant Cruise Lines and Marine Expeditions.
-Expedition leaders I’ve worked with include Kim Crosbie, Susan Adie, Laurie Dexter, Stefan Kindberg, Jane Wilson, John Kernan, Alex Cowan, Jonahton Green, Brad Rees, Neil Horrocks, Louise Justin, Peter Graham, Julio Prezer, Denise Landeau, Hannah Lawson, Pamela La Noury, Jason Roberts, Cheli Larsen, Craig Ward, and many more.
+Expedition leaders I’ve worked with include Kim Crosbie, Susan Adie, Laurie Dexter, Stefan Kindberg, Jane Wilson, John Kernan, Alex Cowan, Jonathon Green, Brad Rees, Neil Horrocks, Louise Justin, Peter Graham, Julio Prezer, Denise Landeau, Hannah Lawson, Pamela La Noury, Jason Roberts, Cheli Larsen, Craig Ward, and many more.
 I am also familiar with IAATO and AECO guidelines, in theory, and in practice, and I am a PTGA Senior Polar Guide.

 Over this time I’ve continued to build my naturalist and ID skills, gathering a repertoire of lecture material, recaps, and stories, becoming familiar with many wildlife locations, understanding the demands of expedition cruising, and knowing the best places to look for wildlife, from finding Polar Bears to spotting whales and seabirds.
-I’ve also talked about geology, how to take better pictures, how to use binoculars, helped with evening entertainments, produced trip reports, expedition slideshows, and in tropical locations, used my skills as a marine biologist and diver/free diver to assist with snorkel operations.
+I’ve also talked about biogeography, how to take better pictures, how to use binoculars, helped with evening entertainments, produced trip reports, expedition slideshows, and in tropical locations, used my skills as a marine biologist and diver/free diver to assist with snorkel operations.

 Antarctic Peninsula, South Georgia and the Falklands – since 1995

 I first worked as a naturalist in this region in 1995 and regularly since 2004, often talking about seabirds, cetaceans, and seals.
 With 69 cruises up to early 2020, I’ve built up considerable experience of the wildlife, the locations, and the stories, in one of the most remotest and beautiful places on the Planet, and an area that always takes my breath away.